 All reported elements are estimated using Ordinary Kriging.
 Drill holes are composited to 5m sections for both models.
 In the Aitik model, Cu is capped at 2.0%, Au at 2 ppm, and Ag at 20 ppm.
-Capping effects 0.07% of Cu assays, 0.12% of Au, and 0.10% of Ag.
 In the Liikavaara model grade clamping is used instead of grade capping.
 Grade clamping is a method of limiting the distance from a high-grade sample that the sample is available to inform block estimations.
 In Liikavaara Au is clamped at 0.75 ppm, Ag at 17 ppm and Cu at 0.8%.
 This clamp is limited to half the normal search distance (Table 7).